Anxiety in kids and teens does not always look the same as it does in adults.

 Children and teens may quietly pull back when their anxiety becomes overwhelming.

-Often, this withdrawal is masking fear, worry, or shame.
+Often, this withdrawal is connected to fear, worry, or shame.

-For some kids and teens, anxiety appears as:
+For some kids and teens, anxiety can show up as:

-Perfectionism is often an attempt to gain control when their internal world feels unpredictable.
+Perfectionism is often an attempt to create control when their internal world feels unpredictable.

 Excessive Worry or “What If” Questions